fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 ##### Note for me and to people who decided to go down to this path

-For Manjaro Plasma, add the Howdy lines below to the "sudo", "kde" and "polkit-1" pam files and right before the "auth include system-auth" line.
+For Manjaro Plasma, make sure that you have "base-devel" package installed before installing "howdy" package.
+Add the Howdy lines below to the "sudo", "kde" and "polkit-1" pam files and right before the "auth include system-auth" line.
 They are located at /etc/pam.d

-"polkit-1" file might not be there, I just copied "sudo" file after modifying it and it worked.
+"polkit-1" file might not be there, just copy "sudo" file after modifying it and it works.

 ###### Howdy lines
 ```sh